Use custom controls for model-driven app data visualizations

 Tablet.
 To make the custom control available on tablet devices running Dynamics 365 for tablets, select the Tablet option next to the control.

-Bind to values on a field.
-Select a field from the list that will be used as the minimum accepted value.
+Bind to values on a column.
+Select a column from the list that will be used as the minimum accepted value.

 Max.
-Set the maximum accepted value for the field.
-Similar to the Min value, you can bind a static value that you enter or bind the value to an existing field as described earlier.
+Set the maximum accepted value for the column.
+Similar to the Min value, you can bind a static value that you enter or bind the value to an existing column as described earlier.
 In this example, Bind to static value is Currency and the maximum value that can be entered is 1 billion.

 Step.
 This represents the unit to increment or decrement when adding to or subtracting from the current value.
 For example, for budget amount you can select 100 dollar increments\decrements.